 The skipper and crew should practice putting in single and double reefs, preferably at night at sea.
 Crew overboard drills should also be conducted under realistic conditions.
 You'll be anchoring all the time in Mexico, so the whole crew should be made familiar with all the gear and techniques prior to having to set the hook at midnight in Bahia Santa Maria.
 If you're crewing on a boat and the skipper hasn't gone over all the basic and emergency systems and procedures, insist that he or she do so.

 While many people have singlehanded to Mexico, it's safer - and usually more fun - to have at least one other person along.
 If your boat is large enough, a third or fourth person often makes the trip down Baja much more of a pleasure cruise.
 But if there are just two of you making a quick trip from San Diego to Cabo, expect to be wiped out when you arrive at the Cape.
-After all, the first couple of days at sea fcc.gov/services/amateur/licensing/index.html.
-Or call (888) 225-5322.
+After all, the first couple of days at sea are the hardest on even the most experienced sailors, and 12 hours of watches per day will drain anyone.